Introduction

 Sharp contacts with host rock

-Often high-grade mineralization
+Often high-grade

 2. Late Magmatic Deposits

-Late magmatic deposits form during the final stages
+The late magmatic deposits forms during the

-concentrating ore minerals.
+role in concentrating ore minerals.
 These deposits are often associated with pegmatites

 and hydrothermal veins and are enriched in rare elements like lithium,